javacafe01/PdfViewer/README.md

 ## Contribute

 You can contribute to this project in many ways:
-* Fork and make pull requests
+* Fork and make pull requests (please target dev branch)
-* Help to translate the application (if so contact me --> gokulswamilive@gmail.com)
+* Help to translate the application (By making PR)

 ### Special Thanks!